-e.
+- e.
 Home address is considered to be the address where the child normally lives.
 Applicants should not state a childminder's or other relative's address.
-It may be necessary to carry out checks to confirm addresses given are genuine and parents may therefore be asked to provide documentary evidence of their child's home address.

-- f.
-Sibling is defined in these arrangements as full, half or step-brothers and sisters, adopted and foster brothers and sisters who are living at the same address and are part of the same family unit.
-This does not include cousins or other family relationships. - g.
+It may be necessary to carry out checks to confirm addresses given are genuine and parents may therefore be asked to provide documentary evidence of their child's home address. - f.
+Sibling is defined in these arrangements as pupils with elder brothers or sisters, including half brothers and sisters, adopted brothers or sisters and unrelated children living together as part of the same household, already attending the school and expected to continue at the school in the following year. - g.
 A waiting list for children who have not been offered a place will be kept and will be ranked according to the Admission Criteria.
-The waiting list does not consider the date the application was received or the length of time a child's name has been on the waiting list.
+The waiting list does not consider the date the application was received, or the length of time a child's name has been on the waiting list.
 This means that a child's position on the list may change if another applicant is refused a place and their child has higher priority in the admissions criteria.
 The waiting list will be retained until at least the end of December of the relevant year of the admissions process. - h.
-For 'In Year' applications received outside the normal admissions round, if places are available they will be offered to those who apply.
-If there are places available but more applicants than places then the published oversubscription criteria for the relevant year group will be applied.
+For 'In Year' applications received outside the normal admissions round, if places are available, they will be offered to those who apply.
+Direct application to the school can now be made under this heading.
+If there are places available but more applicants than places, then the published oversubscription criteria for the relevant year group will be applied.
 A waiting list for those who have not been offered a place will be kept until the end of the relevant academic term. - i.
-If a parent wishes their child to be educated outside their normal age group they must discuss this with the Headteacher before applying for a place.
-The decision rests with the school as admission authority as per para 2.17 of the Admissions Code.
+If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
+Parents must be allowed at least twenty school days from the date of notification that their application was unsuccessful to submit that appeal.
+Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on the Governors. - j.
+The Governing Body reserve the right to withdraw the offer of a school place where false evidence is received in relation to the application.